George Tilton Elementary School Student: I Was Beaten With A Belt

 For years, the CBS 2 Investigators have been exposing corporal punishment inside Chicago Public Schools.
 In 2010, a 9-year-old was struck by a belt by a security guard.
 In 2008, the CBS 2 Investigators exposed a teen being hit with a wooden paddle by a coach.

 In 2009, the CBS 2 Investigators documented 818 school beating and mistreatment allegations against staff.
 Students reported being hit with belts, broomsticks, even a so-called whipping machine used on a kindergarten student.
 Sustained complaints totaled 568, but only 24 CPS staff were terminated.
-The CBS 2 Investigators repeatedly asked CPS for recent numbers, but were told the statistics are no longer tracked that way.
+The CBS 2 Investigators repeatedly asked CPS for recent numbers but were told the statistics are no longer tracked that way.

-In Jomaury’s case, Haynes faces an ongoing CPS investigation and she was arrested and charged with battery.
-That case goes to trial on Feb.
+In Jomaury’s case, Haynes faces an ongoing CPS investigation, and she was arrested and charged with battery.
+That case goes to trial Feb.
 19.

 “It’s like the system broke and it needs to be fixed,” said Joseph Champ, Jomaury’s father.